Laser Vein Treatments with Vbeam – Nonsurgical

 What is a potential problem with untreated varicose veins?

 There are several adverse consequences of untreated varicose veins, and their severity will vary from person to person depending on the circumstances.
-Many Mission Viejo and Orange County residents who don’t treat their varicose veins will experience continued symptoms of pain, fatigue and swelling of the legs or ankles. read more…
+Many Orange County residents who don’t treat their varicose veins will experience continued symptoms of pain, fatigue and swelling of the legs or ankles. read more…

 - IPL Photofacial for Pigmentation and Facial Redness